Goodbye Ceanothus, Hello October

 This is the base of the deck as seen several years ago when three Ceanothus 'Italian Skies' filled this bed.
 I knew it was a bit much for this area as they get huge.
 The one in the middle died after a bad winter, but the outer two were ok for a while.

-They both had experience total flopping on the ground with heavy snow on more than one occasion which surely weakened them.
+They both had experienced total flopping on the ground with heavy snow on more than one occasion which surely weakened them.
 This past January really did them in and all foliage turned brown/black.
 Still, I had hope.

 After a prune out of dead wood there was life.